 - Bonus tip

-People often have one of two reactions when eating natto.
+People often have one of two reactions when eating Natto.
 And you are likely to fall in either one of these groups.
-You’ll either love it or hate.
-This seems to be particularly true in western countries, where we have nothing quite like the taste or texture.
+You’ll either love it or hate it.
+This seems to be particularly true in western countries.
+Because we have nothing quite like the taste or texture.

 Natto also has a unique smell.
 Everyone seems to describe it differently.
 I’ve even heard it described as dirty old socks.
-Yikes, I wouldn’t eat it either, luckily, I think natto has a nutty smell and actually find it quite pleasant.
-This could be due to food companies using strains of bacteria that produce a milder smelling natto.
+Yikes, I wouldn’t eat it either.
+Luckily, I think Natto has a nutty smell, and I actually find it quite pleasant.
+This could be due to food companies using strains of bacteria that produce milder-smelling Natto than in the past.

-Despite the negative press, there’s not denying that natto is one of the healthiest foods you can eat.
-In Japan natto is said to be so good for your health.
-That they even have a phrase translated to English as “Natto Brain.”
-This saying is used to describe someone who is creative or intelligent.
+Despite the negative press, there’s no denying that Natto is one of the healthiest foods you can eat.
+In Japan, Natto is said to be so good for your health.
+And they even have a phrase translated to English as “Natto Brain.”
+This saying is used to describe someone creative or intelligent.

-Yes, in Japan many people think natto is good for brain activity.
-That’s not exactly scientific.
-However, it’s well known that natto has a lot of vitamin K and this vitamin has showed numerous health benefits in medical studies.
+Yes, many Japanese believe that Natto is good for brain activity.
+That’s not scientific.
+However, it’s well known that Natto is a good source of vitamin K. Vitamin K has shown numerous health benefits in medical studies.